 In this tutorial, we will show you how to install and configuration of VnStat network monitoring on your CentOS 7.
-For those of you who didn’t know, VnStat is a console-based network traffic monitoring tool design for Linux and BSD.
+For those of you who didn’t know, VnStat is a console-based network traffic monitoring tool designed for Linux and BSD.
 It allows the users to maintain a log of network traffic for the selected interfaces.
 In this Vnstat tool, the interface bandwidth will reduce automatically.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation VnStat network monitoring tool on a CentOS 7 server.
+I will show you the step-by-step installation VnStat network monitoring tool on a CentOS 7 server.

 - Multiple output options.